mohans86-dev/Search-Image-App/README.md

 ## 🛠️Tech Stack

-HTML – for structuring the web page
+HTML – for structuring the web page<br>
-CSS – for responsive and clean styling
+CSS – for responsive and clean styling<br>
-JavaScript – for API integration and dynamic behavior Unsplash API – to fetch real-time, royalty-free images based on user search
+JavaScript – for API integration and dynamic behavior<br>
+Unsplash API – to fetch real-time, royalty-free images based on user search

 ---